albertwujj/ShrinkPad/README.md

  * If the new stroke is very far from the last point drawn, automatically resize

- * If the height option is selected, resize all strokes to the same median height as the first set of strokes resized
+ * Height Option: If the height option is selected, resize all strokes to the same median height as the first set of strokes resized

  * Also press R or right click to resize